0kam/alproj/README.md

 # alproj
-Georectification toolset for Alpine Landscape Photographs
+Georectification toolset for Alpine Landscape Photographs, written in Python.